 Steps to Recover Files from a RAW Partition

-Let’s take a look at the process of recovering data from an SD card in macOS, using Disk Drill (the data recovery process on Windows PC is the same).
+Let’s take a look at the process of recovering data from an SD card in macOS, using Disk Drill.
 Why would you want to use this tool in particular?
 Although it is possible, with macOS, to recover data from a RAW partition without a third-party tool, the steps to do so require using the command line, which is a rather complicated and lengthy process.

 Disk Drill is also capable of making a byte-to-byte backup of a failing disk, which means you can possibly salvage data from a disk that’s about to die.